jragland/testingworld/README.md

     ** sceptre is an option (for use with CloudFormation) ** this would prove to be a good choice as I could get practice at work too
 * Investigate cool projects I can play with using TrueNAS Core

+* Continue investigating Gatsby for a blog
+    * Task this out via jira